 Values for positive 3-hour Glucose Tolerance Test: (100 GM Glucose) **

 - Fasting blood sugar level ≥95

 - 1 hr blood glucose level ≥180

 - 3 hr blood glucose level ≥140

 I have explained What is gestational diabetes?…..and how it is diagnosed because there are individuals who are skeptical of the diagnosis.
-I want to reiterate that there are other medical diagnoses that are elicited using screening techniques.
+I want to emphasize that there are other medical conditions that are found using screening techniques.
 (Perhaps the most widespread example is a cardiac stress test for heart disease.)